ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 You might want to delete a cluster from an instance when it's no longer needed.

+Deleting clusters from instances with vSphere 6.5 is not supported.
+{: note}

-### Before you delete
+### Before you delete clusters from vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-deleting-prereq}

-* Deleting clusters from instances with vSphere 6.5 is not supported.
 * {{site.data.content.para-vcenterremoveclusters}}
+* You can delete any cluster except for the first cluster (the one that is created during initial deployment).
-* You can delete a single cluster at a time.
-To delete multiple clusters, you must do it in sequence; waiting for the previous cluster to be deleted before you delete the next cluster.
+* You can delete multiple clusters at a time.
+You can also delete a cluster while another cluster is being created or deleted.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
 * When you delete a cluster, all VMs (virtual machines) from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
-* The default cluster can't be deleted.

 ## Procedure to delete clusters from vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-deleting-procedure}